MelbourneDeveloper/RestClient.Net/README.md

 * Uses strong types with content body
 * Supports [WebAssembly](https://github.com/MelbourneDeveloper/RestClient.Net/wiki/Web-Assembly-Support), Android, iOS, Windows 10, .NET Framework 4.5+, .NET Core (.NET Standard 2.0)
 * Supports GET, POST, PUT, PATCH, DELETE with ability to use less common HTTP methods
+* It's fast!
+[Initial tests](https://codereview.stackexchange.com/questions/235804/c-rest-client-benchmarking) show that it is faster than RestSharp and is one of the faster .NET Rest Clients available.

 These features together make this the best C# REST client and the best alternative to RestSharp.
 Consuming REST APIs is simple and encourages best practice.